ray-islam/treasury-label-verifier/README.md

 - **English labels only**: The prototype assumes English-language labels.
 - **No batch processing**: Labels are processed one at a time in this version.
 - **No authentication**: A production deployment would need appropriate authentication/authorization and logging per federal standards.
+- In cases where OCR output is clearly noisy, the app prefers **Needs review** over a hard **Mismatch** so agents can review the label directly.

 ## Future Improvements